 Figure 3.3.1.
-Example of a high magnification microlensing event
+Example of a high magnification microlensing event a) On the BHTOM website select Targets and then under Filter Targets input;

-3.3.1 Target selection process for Northern hemisphere observers (Lat 54° N, Lon 0° E, 100 m) (Targets selected 2021 April 21 in these examples).
+3.3.1 Target selection process for Northern hemisphere observers (Lon 0° E, Lat 54° N, 100 m) (Targets selected 2021 April 21 in these examples).